oracle-livelabs/spatial-graph/adb-graph/llm-generated-graph/process-data-for-graph/process_data_for_graph.md

             WHERE lower(head) IN ('goose', 'good fat goose' ,'christmas goose','the bird','the goose','bird');
             UPDATE GRAPH_RELATIONS_STG SET tail ='Goose'
             WHERE lower(tail) IN IN ('goose', 'good fat goose' ,'christmas goose','the bird','the goose','bird');
           </copy>
       ```
-## Task 3: Populate the graph vertice tables
+2. Populate the graph vertice tables

       Paste the PL/SQL: